MarcoKuehne/essex_summer_school_qta/Lab_sessions/Day_9/Lab_Session_QTA_9.md

 ![](Lab_Session_QTA_9_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-If we want to stitch back together the metada to our newly created `nouns_dfm` and `verbs_dfm` we can do this as follows:
+If we want to stitch back together the metadata to our newly created `nouns_dfm` and `verbs_dfm` we can do this as follows:

 ``` r